njanirudh/Paper-Summaries/Intriguing properties of neural networks [Deeplearning].md

 ##### Open research questions

-[1] Comparing the effects of adversarial examples on lower layers to that of the higher layers.
+[1] Comparing the effects of adversarial examples on lower layers to that of the higher layers.<br/>
-[2] Dependence of the adversarial attacks on training data set of the model.
+[2] Dependence of the adversarial attacks on training data set of the model.<br/>
-[3] Why the adversarial examples generalize across different hyperparameters or training sets.
+[3] Why the adversarial examples generalize across different hyperparameters or training sets.<br/>
-[4] How often do adversarial example occur?
+[4] How often do adversarial example occur?<br/>